x0G3NDrysOGx/OGENS-CLAX-NEXUS-RPG/README.md

 1. Clone the repository: `git clone https://github.com/[YourUsername]/OGENS-CLAX-NEXUS-RPG.git`.
 2. Or download zips from MediaFire (see Downloads).
 3. Double click `OGENS CL4X NEXUS RPG.bat` to run the game.
-4. Customize scripts like Char list shape your adventure.
+4. Customize scripts like Char list to shape your adventure.

 ## Contributing